Skip to content

 Clearing content cache on a cluster setup

 For a cluster setup, the content cache (HTTP cache and Persistence cache) must be set up to be shared among the servers.
-And while all relevant cache is cleared for you on Repository changes when using the APIs, there might be times where you'll need to clear cache manually:
+While all relevant cache is cleared for you on repository changes when using the APIs, there might be times where you need to clear cache manually:

 Web Debug Toolbar